jonathanStrange0/zapier_sa_assessment/Questions.md

 FROM orders
 WHERE order_date >= NOW() - INTERVAL '7 days';
 ```

-By default, Zapier polls for new information on a 15-minute interval.
-If you're only looking to have this data sent to Slack once a week, you can schedule that message in the Slack configuration in the `Schedule At` input box.
+By default, Zapier polls for new information at a 15-minute interval.
+If you only want this data sent to Slack once a week, you can schedule that message in the Slack configuration in the `Schedule At` input box.

 ![schedule_at](https://github.com/jonathanStrange0/zapier_sa_assessment/blob/main/schedule_at.png)